Faradar/BMI-Calculator/README.md

 ## To-do list
-- Make it responsive.
+- Make it responsive for pc.
-- Incorporate the JS to the DOM
+- Incorporate libraries.
+- Add user data as they search below so they can see there previous searches (and have a way for them to clear it as well).

 ## Acknowledgements